 Early Childhood Development Network — First 2000 Days

-Over the last year, with the exceptional teaching of Launa Clark and Monica Pauls, the Mount Royal University Bachelor of Child Studies Capstone group has been working towards linking, aligning, and leveraging all of their learning and experiences towards building better outcomes for children.
+With the exceptional teaching of Launa Clark and Monica Pauls, the Mount Royal University Bachelor of Child Studies Capstone group worked towards linking, aligning and leveraging all of their learning and experiences towards building better outcomes for children.

 Alberta Children's Hospital

 The goal of this capstone was to improve and advance the pet therapy, play rooms and volunteer services within the hospital.
-This was done by working closely with the child life team, as well as exploring the child life profession further in depth.
+This was done by working closely with the child life team, as well as exploring the child life profession.
 Another aspect of the project was to create more awareness of child life in the hospital.
 The students created a poster and video highlighting the benefits and importance of child life within hospitals.

 Shifting Perspectives — Enviros

-For our Capstone, in partnership with Enviros, we have been diligently planning and organizing a province wide two day conference, with a focus on understanding addiction as a symptom of unmanaged mental health concerns, or a self-managed response to trauma, grief and loss.
-The conference is entitled Shifting Perspective, and its objective is to shift the way professionals and future professionals understand, treat, and heal addiction and mental health.
-We are hoping to deepen an understanding of the complexities of addiction and mental health, and provide participants with innovative and practical tools in dealing with mental health and addiction concerns.
-Additional information can be found on our website, www.shiftingperspective.ca.
+In partnership with Enviros, students planned and organized a province-wide, two-day conference with a focus on understanding addiction as a symptom of unmanaged mental health concerns, or a self-managed response to trauma, grief and loss.
+The objective of the conference — Shifting Perspective — was to shift the way professionals and future professionals understand, treat, and heal addiction and mental health.
+Students wanted to deepen the understanding of the complexities of addiction and mental health, and provide participants with innovative and practical tools in dealing with mental health and addiction concerns.